TFact-96/ProgTheorie/README.md

 - #### Self Learning algorithm

-These can be found in the folder `Algorithms`
+These can be found in the folder `Algorithms`.